AvadoDServer/avado-docs/content/getting-started/how-to-protect-your-avado.md

 ---
 {{< toc >}}

-# How to protect your Avado for Optimal Use & a Longer Lifespa
+# How to protect your Avado for Optimal Use & a Longer Lifespan

 Your Avado is a high performance piece of computer hardware specifically designed and optimised for blockchain use.